datalad-handbook/book/docs/intro/narrative.rst

    Author: Elena Piscopia <elena@example.net>
    Date:   Tue Jun 18 16:13:00 2019 +0000

-The printed version of the handbook contains the *Basics* that intend to show you the core DataLad functionality and challenge you to use it.
+This book's content matches the *Basics* part of the online-handbook.
+It introduces core DataLad functionality and challenges you to use it.
-If you want to learn how to use DataLad, it is recommended to start with this part and read it from start to end.
+The covered topics are a good start, if you want to learn how to use DataLad.
+They can be read from start to finish.
-The online version of the handbook has additional parts that you are welcome to check out, too:
+The online-handbook has additional parts that you are welcome to check out, too:
 In the *Advanced* part you will find features or workflows that go beyond the Basics.